Key Lime Donuts

 2. In the bowl of a stand mixer fitted with a paddle attachment, combine the eggs, melted butter, sugar, and milk mixture.
 Mix on medium- high speed until well mixed and smooth.

-3. Add the nutmeg, salt, and 2 cups of the flour and mix until combined, then switch to the dough hook attachment.
+3. Add the salt, and 2 cups of the flour and mix until combined, then switch to the dough hook attachment.

 4. Add the remaining flour and mix until dough pulls away from the bowl.
 If dough feels sticky, add more flour, 1-2 tablespoons at a time, until soft and smooth.